 The problem this study intends to address is a lack of integration in the concept and viability stage of the development process (Boon, et al., 2016) (Pikas, et al., 2016).
 A better understanding of tools used to facilitate integration and collaboration in the concept and viability stage can reduce socio cognitive barriers and increase effectiveness during the development process (Al Sehaimi, et al., 2014) (Forgues, et al., 2008).

-Potential advantages.
+Potential advantages:

-A survey of coalitions of design professionals, their organization of work, processes and tools used will assist in the identification of socio-cognitive barriers.
+A survey of coalitions of design professionals, their organisation of work, processes and tools used will assist in the identification of socio-cognitive barriers.
 This will enhance analysis, planning and management of underlying generic processes, facilitating better integration.
 Lastly, better integration in the concept and viability stage will increase effectiveness contributing to better value for money.

 What will happen to the information about you?